Je te laisserai des mots

 "Je te laisserai des mots" (lit.
-'I will leave you some words') is a 2010 song by Canadian musician Patrick Watson, written for the 2009 film Hidden Diary.
+'I will leave you some words') is a 2010 French-language song by Canadian musician Patrick Watson, written for the 2009 film Hidden Diary.
 In the early 2020s, the song experienced a revival after becoming popular on TikTok.
 In 2024, it became the first French-language song to cross one billion streams on Spotify.